What is EdScape?

 How frequently will information in EdScape be updated?

 The DME regularly updates the information currently provided in EdScape based on data availability.
-EdScape was last updated in June 2021 with SY20-21 data.
+EdScape was last updated in April 2022 with SY21-22 data.
 In addition, the DME will collect stakeholder feedback to revise the existing information, if necessary, as well as add new information for future releases of EdScape.